moushmikhan/RestAssuredBDDTest/README.md

 # RestAssuredBDDTest

+The project is built on BDD Framework using rest assured libraries.
+BaseUrl and Data are defined in a separate class file so as to make it more configurable.
+Test are desgined under com.wefox.Test.Pet_EndToEndFlow and com.wefox.Test.Pet_NegativeTest java class file.
-The project is built on BDD Frameworkusing rest assured lib.
-Common methods are written in separate Page classed to make it more re-usable TestNG Tests are written under com.N26.api.test.APIv3Test folder All these tests are included together in /resources/testng.xml config file Please run APIv3.xml File to see the execution of all tests automated
+All these tests are included together in /resources/testng.xml config file Please run testng.xml File to see the execution of all tests automated

 Steps to Run the project